KatsuragiCSL/katsuragicsl.github.io/content/blogs/Mathematics/a-more-intuitive-explanation-of-burnside-lemma.md

 The first remark is that the above is not a rigorous proof, since we assumed $G$ and $X$ to be finite for the sake of intuitive explanation.

 The second remark: After I figured out the proof by myself, I went to google if there are any intuitive explanation online.
-Surprisingly none of the articles/discussions I found (the first-few-ish search results) provide a explanation with visual, intuitive AND ELEMENTARY flavour.
+Seems that none of the articles/discussions I found (the first-few-ish search results) provide a explanation with intuitive AND ELEMENTARY flavour.
 Although some people did give explanation with "higer level" math, such as Tao[^1].

 [^1]: https://mathoverflow.net/questions/50033/intuitive-explanation-of-burnsides-lemma